aavegotchi/aavegotchi-wiki/posts/en/faq.md

 ### Are FRENS used for anything besides raffles?

 No, the only thing FRENS are for is entering Aavegotchi raffles.
 The rest of the Aavegotchi ecosystem will be powered by GHST.

+### How do you transfer raffle tickets?
+Raffle Tickets are based on the ERC-1155 standard.
+Currently, tokens based on this standard can be transferred using the [Opensea](https://opensea.io/) interface.
+Once at Opensea, connect your metamask and key in the wallet address of the recipient to transfer your raffle tickets to them.

 ## Gameplay FAQ